 UNC ACT Scores, like their counterpart UNC SAT scores, are subject to the state minimums.
 In the case of ACT, no UNC campus can accept a student whose score is below 17; this is the immutable rule for UNC admissions when it comes to your ACT results.

 Once again, you don’t need a perfect ACT score.
 You can certainly get a score below mid-range and still be considered for acceptance.
-Some people with less than 28 on the ACT are accepted into UNC-Chapel Hill, in spite of its preferences for 28+ UNC SAT scores.
-A score of 17 or 18 could still get you into East Carolina University, and so on.
+Some people with less than 29 on the ACT are accepted into UNC-Chapel Hill, in spite of its preferences for 29+ UNC SAT scores.
+And a score of 17 or 18 could still give you a decent chance at East Carolina University, and so on.
 Remember though, below a 17 is too low by any UNC admissions standard on any campus.

 UNC GPA: How to Get Into UNC Involves More than Just Testing